hypnosapos/cartpole-rl-remote/README.rst

    :alt: We love OpenSource

-This project is intended to play with `CartPole <https://gym.openai.com/envs/CartPole-v0/>`_ game using Reinforcement Learning.
+This project is intended to play with `CartPole <https://gym.openai.com/envs/CartPole-v0/>`_ game using Reinforcement Learning and to know how we may train a different model experiments with enough observability (metrics/monitoring).

 The model is divided basically in three parts: Neural network model, QLearning algorithm and application runner.